of Hours: 1.4

 There were other memorable moments, such as when in the first bout of questions, someone asked if you could see Saturn in a telescope.
 I said “Yes!” and described the view (making sure to describe only as much detail as in a cheap, beginner telescope, so as not to get their hopes up), and one boy (probably one of the most interested of the lot) leaned back and said “Pfff!
 I needa get me a telescope!”

 The same boy had been asking earlier in the presentation about where you could buy a telescope, and whether they were available in stores.
-I carefully told him that while you could probably find one in a store, it would be bad quality and make all the images look fuzzy and not very good at all, and that your best bet is to go to a telescope store if you don’t want a fuzzy image.
+I carefully told him that while you could probably find one in a store, some of the regular store telescopes might be bad quality and make all the images look fuzzy and not very good at all, and that your best bet is to go to a telescope store if you don’t want a fuzzy image.

 The kids ooohed when I pulled out the picture of Mars.
 Mars seemed to be one of the their favorites, along with Saturn, whose unveiling was accompannied by little exclamations of “it’s beautiful!” and “it’s so pretty!”.
 One kid asked if people had gone to Mars, and I told them “Not yet… but we’re planning on doing that soon!”
 One of the girls decidedly said “I’m going to be the first woman on Mars!”
 I told her “I’m certain you will.” as another girl chimed in from the back “I’m going to be the third woman on Mars!!”
 It was quite heartwarming to see.

 Overall, they were a fun group of kids, and really surprised me with their engagement and enthusiasm.
 I would call it a success, although I don’t know if any of them will go on to get telescopes or become astronomers.
 Who knows?
-Perhaps one of them will someday, and remember me then.”
+Perhaps one of them will, someday, and maybe they’ll remember me then.